segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 46 September 21, 2018

+**Today's Progress**: I experimented with copy-and-pasting segments of code from an existing WP theme (twentyfifteen) into my own code to make it work.
+I managed to make the post titles be links on the home page, and (although I don't understand how) make the formatting of the post show up.

+**Thoughts**: I still have much to learn about all of these WP functions that seem to run the show.
+When I just tried pulling in the posts, they showed up as plain text paragraphs, with no tags, so the bullet lists and tables were just run on sentences.
+I've also decided to pull back a little on the challenge.
+Yesterday I had no time to breathe due to all the places I had to take my kids.
+A week ago I took a sick day from the challenge because my health has been suffering from staying up until midnight or later doing this challenge instead of going to bed at a decent hour to getup at 5:30.
+So my health has to come first.
+I will do an hour on the days that I can find an hour, which I know kind of defeats the purpose of the challenge, but I will strive to keep my missed days to a minimum.

 ### Day 45 September 19, 2018

 **Today's Progress**: Today was not so productive.
 I don't know if I got my full hour in or not, I suspect not.
 I had a very full schedule today and just squeezed in a couple of minutes here and there.
 What I *did* get done was offer to create a calendar database for my workplace, and get the database at least created and named with one table in it.
 Our current website is all static pages (on purpose - no WordPress allowed), so every time something changes, I (or my boss) have to go in manually and change the code.
 This occurs most often on our front page, which has a box of upcoming activities, and links to those activities as well as a link to the general calendar.
 So it is a calendar snippet.
 I plan to use the database to dynamically keep the upcoming events box on the front page up to date automatically.
 That seems pretty simple.
 Oh, and I also signed up for Code Triage, so I will see if I can get my feet wet there, too.